 Welcome to the 2nd edition of Travel Chats!

-Travel Chats is a monthly interview series where I invite fellow female travellers and bloggers to share their latest adventures.
+Travel Chats is a monthly interview series where I invite fellow female travelers and bloggers to share their latest adventures.

 The goal is to inspire you to discover new destinations and get to know our contributors through their stories.
 The best part?
 They share their practical tips & advice (the good stuff you won’t find in a guidebook) to help you plan your trip.